 High School Reunion Ideas: Decorations

 Before thinking about decorations, choose a theme, color scheme, and style to model your decor after.
 Your theme can be the year you graduated, your color scheme can be your school colors, and your style can be formal or casual.
 Choose whatever works for you and decorate accordingly.
+Many of those ideas you can in turn put into a invitation for your event or even a reunion guestbook for everyone to sign.
 Use the ideas below for more high school reunion decorating ideas.

 - High School Reunion Decorations: Photo Decoration Ideas — Incorporate as many photos as you can into your high school reunion with photo decorations like photo boards, photo garland, and photo table centerpieces.
 They will not only help brake the ice by giving classmates something to talk about, but also will inspire old memories and a since of togetherness within a group of people who haven’t seen each other in years.